puneetmpatil/SNLP-Project/README.md

 ### Features ✨

-- Sentiment Analysis 📊: The website offers sentiment analysis functionality to analyze user input and determine the sentiment score. 📝 This feature helps in understanding the user's emotional state and providing appropriate support. 🌟
+- Sentiment Analysis 📊: The website offers sentiment analysis functionality using Hugging Face Models to analyze user input and determine the sentiment score. 📝 This feature helps in understanding the user's emotional state and providing appropriate support. 🌟

 - Mental Health Chatbot 🤖💬: The chatbot provides users with a conversational interface to discuss their mental health concerns and seek guidance. 🗣️ It offers pre-defined responses based on common mental health questions and concerns. 💡 The chatbot aims to provide immediate support and connect users to relevant resources. 🤝